-PARADE PIX: A muscle Mary carries the end of an enormous rainbow flag along Princess Street, above; and the Salford Ladies United Temperance Society jokingly tries to shame parade goers.
+PARADE PIX: A muscle Mary carries the end of an enormous rainbow flag along Princess Street, left; and the Salford Ladies United Temperance Society jokingly tries to shame parade goers.
 [Photo: TONY WOLF.]

 In 2008, Pride celebrated its 18th year.
 It began as a community endeavor to raise money to care for locals living with HIV.
 During Pride's final weekend, participants can only enter the Gay Village if they've purchased a wristband.

 Proceeds from the wristbands fund Manchester's HIV charities.

 This year's main-stage acts included Boy George at the turntables, Irish electronica diva Roisin Murphy, pop beauty queen Sophie Ellis-Bextor and powerhouse vocalist Angie "I'm Gonna Get You, Baby" Brown.

 MANCHESTER MUSIC: From left, Roisin Murphy, Boy George and Heather Small performed at the Pride 2008 mainstage.
 [Photo: KUSNER.]

 My two favorite parade entries were the SLUTS — the Salford Ladies United Temperance Society, a group of men in old-lady drag who march with "Sodomy Stinks" signs as they spray disinfectant and try to shame parade-goers.

 The best entries were the HIV service organizations, which featured clients proudly dancing.
 The HIV floats had the best sound systems and made everyone confront the fact that shame has no place at a Pride event.